-Re-entrant flame cuts shall be filleted to a radius of not less than 20 mm.
+Re-entrant flame cuts shall be cut to a radius of not less than 20 mm.

-All exposed sharp corners of members, which are to be painted, shall be ground to a minimum radius of 1.6 mm.
+All exposed sharp corners of members, which are to be painted, shall be ground to a minimum radius of 2 mm.

-All corners of oxygen-cut edges of main stress-carrying members, except unpainted bearing stiffeners and girder webs, shall be ground to a minimum radius of 1.6 mm.
+All corners of oxygen\cut and plasma cut edges of main stress-carrying membersincluding the outside edges of flange splice plates, except unpainted bearing stiffeners and girder webs, shall be ground to a minimum radius of 2 mm.